 Summertime in Arizona sees locals cooling off by visiting water parks and spending time in pools.
 In general, the primary pastime for Arizonans revolves around outdoor exploration through hiking, occasionally complemented by kayaking adventures on the state’s distinctive rivers.

 Fun Fact #1

 Skydive Arizona is the world’s largest skydiving center.

 Arizona doesn’t observe daylight saving time.

 Fun Fact #3

-Arizona is the only city in the United States that produces the largest amount of copper which is almost sixty percent of production in the country.
+Arizona is the state in the United States that produces the largest amount of copper, accounting for almost sixty percent of the country’s production.

 Moving from California to Arizona, consider the robust job opportunities, efficient transportation options, address updates, and preparation for the hot climate.
 Secure housing in advance, set up a local bank account, and obtain health insurance.
 Weigh the pros and cons, as many relocate for a lower cost of living and milder natural disasters.
 For instance, The sales tax in Arizona is 5.6%, while in California, it is 7.25%.
 Remember to anticipate the challenges, such as extreme heat and limited public transportation.